oroinc/platform/src/Oro/Bundle/EntityExtendBundle/Resources/doc/associations.md

 Configure many-to-many associations
 -----------------------------------

-In this section we will use the [Oro ActivityBundle](../../../ActivityBundle/README.md) and the Oro [Email](../../../EmailBundle/Entity/Email.php) entity, which is one of activity entities provided by the Oro Platform, as an example of configuration of a many-to-many association.
+In this section we will use the [Oro ActivityBundle](../../../ActivityBundle/README.md) and the Oro [Email](../../../EmailBundle/Entity/Email.php) entity, which is one of activity entities provided by the OroPlatform, as an example of configuration of a many-to-many association.
 An activity association has two important features:

  - the owning side of this association can be any entity marked as an activity (it means that an entity is included in *activity* group).
  - it is "named" association.
 It means that the association name is included in names of Doctrine relations as well as in names of generated helper methods.